pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 The resulting `CSIStoragePool` objects then use a node selector for one node.

+#### With central provisioning, one pool per node

+For central provisioning, external-provisioner gets deployed together with a CSI controller service.
+When `--enable-capacity=per-node` is used, it will create one storage pool per node, with the topology from the `CSINode` entry for the CSI driver.
+For that it needs to watch the `CSINode` objects.

-#### With central provisioning
+#### With central provisioning, generic solution

-Normally, external-provisioner gets deployed together with a CSI controller service in a stateful set.
-That allows drivers to support persistent volumes without late binding.

-The intention is to enable a mode with `--enable-capacity=central` where external-provisioner somehow discovers storage pools and their associated topology segments.

-Once it has that information, it can call `GetCapacity` for those segments.
-It can create a node selector which uses the labels that kubelet adds to the `Node` object based on topology segments reported for each node in `GetNodeInfoResponse.AccessibleTopology`.
-The result is then stored in one `CSIStoragePool` object per pool with that node selector to define the nodes that have access.

-However, how to identify storage pools for network-attached storage in this mode is currently open.
-For CSI drivers which support central provisioning of node-local storage (TopoLVM, PMEM-CSI), a flag can be added that enables the use of one pool per node.
+For all other cases, a new CSI call to enumerate storage pools will be needed.
+At a minimum, that call must return a list of entries where each entry has the topology segments for the corresponding pool.

 #### Determining parameters